dehanalkautsar/IndoToD/README.md

 # IndoToD: A Multi-Domain Indonesian Benchmark For End-to-End Task-Oriented Dialogue Systems

-This is the dataset repository of IndoToD, presented at SEALP 2023, colocated with AACL 2023, where our paper was honored with the Best Paper Award 🏆 [[ACL Anthology]](https://aclanthology.org/2023.sealp-1.7.pdf).
+This is the dataset repository of <b>IndoToD</b>, presented at SEALP 2023, colocated with AACL 2023, where our paper was awarded with the Best Paper 🏆 [[ACL Anthology]](https://aclanthology.org/2023.sealp-1.7.pdf).

 This code has been written using PyTorch.
 If you use source codes or datasets included in this toolkit in your work, please cite the following paper:
 <pre>